 The key to all successful writing lies in meeting the requirements of your audience.
 The audience for your thesis-your supervisor, peers and examiners-will expect an organised, coherent and well-presented record of your research.
 In order to deliver this, you will need to pay attention to your written expression and have respect for the tools of grammar, spelling and punctuation.
 Ensure your programs, such as Word, are set to use English (Australian) spelling and grammar.
-Avoid the use of Americanised spelling.
+In general, we recommend avoiding the use of Americanised spelling unless it is a convention to use it in your field.

 Be sure that your paragraphs are organised to help your argument along by building on what came before and preparing the reader for what comes next.
 A paragraph should contain only one developed idea.
-Do not repeat the same idea in different words within a sentence or paragraph, or in successive paragraphs.
+It is recommended to not repeat the same idea in different words within a sentence or paragraph, or in successive paragraphs.
 It is also important to watch the length of your paragraphs.
 If they run as long as a page they are too long.
 A paragraph break gives readers a chance to process what they have just read.

 Avoid long, convoluted sentences; it is better to have two short clear sentences than one long and confusing one.
-If your readers need to re-read a sentence, they will be irritated rather than impressed.
+If your readers need to re-read a sentence, they may be irritated rather than impressed.
 To keep your readers interested, vary the rhythm of your writing.
 Too many short sentences one after the other can irritate, while too many long sentences in a row may be tiering.
 Try reading your material aloud to pick up any problems in this area.
 This is also a good way to notice missing or misplaced punctuation.